 Doctor of Philosophy (Ph D) in Occupational Therapy

 Towson State Univ

 Neville-Jan, A. M. (1981).
-Temporal adaptation: Application with short term psychiatric patients.
-In Briggs, A. & Agrin, A. (Eds.), Crossroads: A reader for psychosocial occupational therapy.
-Rockville, Maryland: American Occupational Therapy Association, Inc.
+Temporal adaptation: Application with short-term psychiatric patients.
+In A. K. Briggs & A. R. Agrin (Eds.), Crossroads: A reader for psychosocial occupational therapy.
+Rockville, MD: American Occupational Therapy Association, Inc.

 In this paper, I present a viewpoint about prevention and spina bifida that is not usually expressed within the occupational therapy literature.
 Using an autoethnographic account, I convey my experiences as a person with impairments from spina bifida in order to problematize current preventive efforts undertaken to eradicate this birth defect.
 This self-reflexive account connects my personal experiences to historical and medical views about spina bifida.
 The messages inherent in preventive efforts are discussed from a disability rights perspective.
 Occupational therapists are challenged to examine their attitudes toward disability, act as advocates in their practice, and, in a more informed manner, support or contest policy initiatives.